szr2001/WorkLifeBalance/README.md

 https://buymeacoffee.com/roberbot

 ## Future Planned Features
+I am currently working on something else, but when I come back I plan to add:
 - The ability to create custom states like "Learing" "Gaming" on top of the default "Resting, Idle, Working" states.
 - An **Advanced Detection** mode that's able to more accurate detect activities even specific webpages.
 - A possible port from WPF to Avalonia to allow for Linux support.